Fork me on GitHub

 Credits and References

-About LEAP#155 ESP8266ruby
+About LEAP#155 ESP8266Ruby

 Project Source on GitHub Return to the LEAP Catalog

-LEAP is just my personal collection of electronics projects - usually involving an Arduino or other microprocessor in one way or another.
+LEAP is my personal collection of electronics projects - usually involving an Arduino or other microprocessor in one way or another.
 Some are full-blown projects, while many are trivial breadboard experiments, intended to learn and explore something interesting.

 Projects are often inspired by things found wild on the net, or ideas from the many great electronics podcasts and YouTube channels.
-Feel free to borrow liberally, and if you spot any issues do let me know (or send a PR!).
-See the individual projects for credits where due.
+Feel free to borrow liberally, and if you spot any issues do let me know or send a pull-request.

-For a while I have also included various scale modelling projects here too, but I've now split those off into a new repository.
-Check out LittleModelArt if you are looking for the modelling projects!
+NOTE: For a while I included various scale modelling projects here too, but I've now split them off into a new repository: check out LittleModelArt if you are looking for these projects.